The Great Depression & The WPA

 Marker series.
 This marker is included in the Works Progress Administration (WPA) projects marker series.

 Location.
 39° 49.364′ N, 97° 37.775′ W. Marker is in Belleville, Kansas, in Republic County.
 Marker is at the intersection of 19th Street and N Street, on the left when traveling east on 19th Street.
+Marker is at the SE corner of the courthouse square, in front of the public library.
 Touch for map.
-Marker is at the SE corner of the courthouse square, in front of the public library.
-Marker is at or near this postal address: 1327 19th Street, Belleville KS 66935, United States of America.

 Also see . . .
 History of Belleville, Kansas.
 (Submitted on December 26, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)